-For one, sandalwood oil creates a calming, harmonizing effect for the mind, helping reduce tension and confusion.4 It is also traditionally used in Ayurveda, India's holistic health system, for the treatment somatic and mental disorders.5
+For one, sandalwood oil creates a calming, harmonizing effect for the mind, helping reduce tension and confusion.15 It is also traditionally used in Ayurveda, India's holistic health system, for the potential treatment of somatic16 and mental disorders.17

 Uses of Sandalwood Oil

-As early as 4,000 years back, sandalwood had already been used, with caravans carrying the wood to places like Egypt, Greece and Rome.
-Many temples were built from it, while the Egyptians used the oil in embalming.

-Sandalwood used to be made into furniture and caskets, but as the tree has become nearly extinct, it is only used today for distilling the oil.
+As early as 4,000 years back, sandalwood had already been used, with caravans carrying the wood to places like Egypt,18 Greece and Rome.19 Many temples were built from it, while the Egyptians used the oil in embalming.20 Sandalwood used to be made into furniture21 and caskets,22 but as the tree has become nearly extinct,23 it now is mostly used for distilling the oil.

-At present, sandalwood oil is widely utilized for its calming and relaxing effects.6 It is in demand as incense25 and is recommended in Swahra yoga for "the union of the senses" and in Tantric yoga for awakening sexual energy.
-It can be used for depression, daily stress and states of anxiety, fear or chronic illness.
+At present, sandalwood oil is widely utilized for its calming and relaxing effects.24 It is in demand as incense25 and is recommended in Swahra Yoga for promoting unification “of the body’s delicate energy centers” and in Tantric yoga for awakening sexual energy.26 It can be used for easing depression, daily stress27 and anxiety.28

-✓ Perfumery products
+- Perfumery products

-✓ Vaporizers and burners
+- Vaporizers and burners